A Network-Based Measure of Cosponsorship Influence on Bill Passing in the United States House of Representatives: Appendix

 \section{Appendix}

-In this appendix, we explore the influence of bill cosponsorship networks on bill-passage success using the standard centrality notions of closeness centrality (see Figure \ref{closeness}) and strength centrality (i.e., weighted degree centrality) (see Figure \ref{degree}).
+We now explore the influence of bill cosponsorship networks on bill-passage success using the standard centrality notions of closeness centrality (see Figure \ref{closeness}) and strength centrality (i.e., weighted degree centrality) (see Figure \ref{degree}).

 To compute closeness centrality and strength centrality~\cite{newman2018}, we use the largest connected component of a month-$t$ Congressional cosponsorship network and its corresponding adjacency matrix $D[t]_\text{LCC}$ (see Section \ref{subsec3}).
-The closeness centrality of representative $i$ at month $t$ is
+The closeness centrality of representative $i$ (i.e., node $i$) in month $t$ is